Time to pick up the pace on retail foot traffic before Christmas

 Getting potential customers past your bricks and mortar shopfront is still the priority for most business owners.

 Competing with online shopping is a big task, but there are still so many reasons why personal shopping wins.

-Coming up to Christmas is the time to make sure those feet are walking in and converting to sales.
+Coming up to Christmas is the time to make sure that retail foot traffic is converting to sales.

 Here's some things to consider:

 Most stores feel their location is great, so it's not a problem, but there is an answer for those in inferior spots:

 Many online retailers are setting up pop ups to capture both sides of the customer base, so why not join them?

 Being part of a buzzing, impulse buying environment in a shopping centre or open mall has its advantages.

 A competitive location is a good one; isolation is generally debilitating so getting organised quickly into a Pop Up format can lift not only retail trade but your business profile.

 How Visible is your Shopfront?